pekaras86/pro_commerce/README.md

 A responsive e-commerce template made with bootstrap.

-Download and put the project in your htdocs file.
+Download and move the project in your htdocs file.

 1. Index Page